 - Blocks streaming video ads (such as on YouTube)

 We initially also tested for prestitial and interstitial ads (those that load a screen before your content and often include a countdown).
 However, since Google launched its built-in ad blocker to Chrome and began punishing sites in Google searches for unfavorable ad practices, most reputable sites have reduced or eliminated this style of advertisement, making them difficult to find for effective testing.
-We only mention these where available, but did not include them in ratings considerations.
+We only mention these where available, but did not include them in rating considerations.

 Particularly, our test used a few select sites with various ad types to test.
 Those included Forbes.com, Fark.com, YouTube, and OrlandoSentinel.com.
 In the case of Orlando Sentinel, we found that that website utilizes fairly aggressive advertisements that most ad blockers struggle to block.
 In fact, only a few ad blockers on our list effectively blocked all ads on Orlando Sentinel.